-We are searching for five United Methodist youth directors in Texas to serve as “Lead Innovators,” which means spending eighteen months walking through our Theological Innovation Process.
-During your time in the Lab, you will prototype your ideas for youth ministry in your congregation with an innovation team that you assemble.
+The “Lead Innovators,” will be walking through our Theological Innovation Process.
+During this process, they will prototype their ideas for youth ministry in their congregation with an innovation team that they assemble.

 If your application is successful, you will begin a two-year process that will culminate in your church prototyping and testing an innovative form of youth ministry uniquely designed for your context.

 During the application process and throughout the grant, Lead Innovators will work closely with your Youth Ministry Innovation Team (YMIT).

 Anyone serving in a lead youth ministry role (youth pastor, youth director, student ministries pastor, etc.) in a United Methodist Church in Texas is eligible to apply on behalf of their congregation.
 Preference will be given to applicants who (a) are graduates (alumni/fellows) of CYMT, (b) have served in their congregation for more than 30 months, (c) are serving in a current or former CYMT partner congregation, and (d) demonstrate aptitude in understanding and operating out of a practical theological framework.